-The University of Toronto Libraries Undergraduate Research Prize is awarded to current undergraduate students enrolled at the University of Toronto during each academic year.
+The Patricia and Peter Shannon Wilson Undergraduate Research Prize is awarded to current undergraduate students enrolled at the University of Toronto during each academic year.

 The purpose of this prize is to showcase and award students’ effective and innovative use of information sources and the development of their understanding of what it means to be information literate in the 21st century.

 This prize provides students with an opportunity to reflect on their information-seeking experience, showcase their research beyond the classroom, and promote scholarship excellence at the undergraduate level at University of Toronto.

 Students are judged on their use of information sources for a course assignment.

 The judging panel will evaluate each project based on: